KxSystems/docs-v1/docs/dashboards/pivotgrid.md

 ![Screenshot](img/percentcolorselecthtmllight.jpg)

-<aside class="warning">Percentage Color can be a viewstate parameter.
+<aside class="admonition caution">Percentage Color can be a viewstate parameter.
 To assign a viewstate parameter, rollover end of input bar until the eye icon appears, click the icon to assign the view state</aside>

 ## Selection and Routing